FabioRosado/fabiorosado.dev/src/blog/change-css-safari-only.md

 }
 ```

-Well, I am using Sass and that means I can't have an empty `@media` rule.
+I am using Sass on Thumbs Up News and that means I can't have an empty `@media` rule.
 But this was a great starting point for coming up with a solution.
 I've removed the empty media query to see if the rule would work on Safari and not on any other browser.
 Surprise, surprise, it worked!
-Now I decided to play around with the media query rule a bit more to see what works and what doesn't work.
+Now I decided to play around with the media query rule a bit more, to see what works and what doesn't work.

-The hack has two parts.
+The Safari only rule hack has two parts.
 You need to use a unit that is not supported by Safari - `dpcm`, `dpi`, `dppx` and you need to set that media query to `not all`.
 The _not all_ rule is important so chrome doesn't pick it up.

 ## The solution